polarityio/misp-ioc-submission/README.md

 # Polarity MISP Integration

-The Polarity MISP integration allows Polarity to search your instance of MISP to return found domains, IPs, and hashes.
-The integration also allows you to Create and Delete IOCs in bulk from MISP.
+The Polarity MISP integration allows Polarity to search your instance of MISP to return found domains, IPs, hashes, and emails.
+The integration also allows you to Create and Delete attributes (IOCs) in bulk from MISP.

-> ***NOTE***: Attribute creation will creation will create a new event containing all Attributes submitted.
+> ***NOTE***: Attribute creation will create a new event containing all Attributes submitted.

 <div>
   <img width="400" alt="Integration Example" src="./assets/integration-example.png">